Exohayvan/atsuko/commands/README.md

 ## sync_counting_channel

-Synchronizes the counting channel with the database.
+Fully synchronizes the counting channel with the database.

 ## set_counting_channel